quarkiverse/quarkus-quickjs4j/README.md

    ```java
    @ScriptImplementation(location = "scripts/my-script.js")
    ```

-**Note:** In all cases the script referenced in the `@ScriptImplementation` interface must be available at build time.
-If you wish to use a script available only at runtime, you will need to use the factory approach to creating your script interfacew instance.
+**Note:** In all cases the script referenced in the `@ScriptImplementation` interface must be available at runtime (on the classpath or on the file system).
+If the script is available at build time, it should be packaged with the application.

 ## Error Handling